All Products

 350

-Average random write latency per connection (ms)
+Average latency of random writes per connection (ms)

-Formula for calculating the IOPS per disk (baseline performance)
+IOPS formula per disk (baseline performance)

 min{1,800 + 50 × Capacity, 50,000}

-Formula for calculating the throughput performance per disk (baseline performance, in MB/s)
+Throughput formula per disk (baseline performance, MB/s)

 min{120 + 0.5 × Capacity, 350}

-Use Regional ESSDs
+Use regional ESSDs

-Create a Regional ESSD when you create an ECS instance
+Create a regional ESSD with an instance

-1. Go to the instance buy page in the ECS console.
+1. Go to the instance purchase page.

 2. Click the Custom Launch tab.